RAbraham/mercylog/README.md

   - Datalog's expressiveness can allow us to reduce the code required to build applications(Yedalog, Overlog)
   - Query data sources with higher expressivity of Datalog(Datomic, Datahike, DataScript).
   - Using Python, we can have one language to code end to end(Transcrypt/Pyodide for browsers/phones, Python Extensions for Postgresql)
-  - Because Datalog is declarative(capturing the 'What'), when a new technology/library comes along, we can quickly build backends for Mercylog to move from one technology to another, hence maintaining our algorithmic knowledge, business logic and not having to code them again for the new technology(e.g. moving from tensorflow to pytorch)
+  - Because Datalog is declarative(capturing the 'What'), when a new technology/library comes along, we can quickly build backends for Mercylog to move from one technology to another, hence maintaining our algorithmic knowledge, business logic and not having to code them again for the new technology(e.g. moving from tensorflow to pytorch, or like Bashlog which is Datalog to bash scripts)
   - We can build specifications which could easily be translatable to code.
 (Object-role modeling)

-- Distributed Systems: By including time in our relations, we make it easier to solve many tough problems in distributed systems(Dedalus, 3df-clojure)
+- Distributed Systems: By including time in our relations, we make it easier to solve many tough problems in distributed systems(Dedalus, 3DF in Clojure)

 - Analytics:
   - By including time in our relations, we can do high performance incremental analytics(Timely Dataflow or Naiad, Boom Analytics)